Illinois vs. Mississippi State Predictions & Picks - Women's NCAA Tournament First Four

 Illinois Schedule Analysis

+- On January 1, the Fighting Illini claimed their best win of the season, a 90-86 victory over the Iowa Hawkeyes, who rank No. 3 in the AP's Top 25.

-- Illinois has tied for the 43rd-most Quadrant 2 victories in the country (four).
+- Illinois has four wins versus Quadrant 2 teams, tied for the 43rd-most in Division 1.

 Illinois 2022-23 Best Wins